 “and to wait for His Son from heaven, whom He raised from the dead, even Jesus who delivers us from the wrath to come,” (1 Thessalonians 1:10).

 The resurrection authenticates the payment of our sins by Jesus on the cross.
 His resurrection trumpets the victory over sin.

 “So when this corruptible has put on incorruption [resurrection], and this mortal has put on immortality, then shall be brought to pass the saying that is written:

 O Hades, where is your victory?’”
 (1 Corinthians 15:54).

 We can confidently stand before God assured that our sins are forgiven because of the resurrection.

 The word “from” means out from.
 Jesus rose out from the state of death.

 The resurrection of Jesus from the dead assures our salvation.

-Many people today believe Jesus did not bodily rise from the dead.
-They preach that His ideals continue today but He Himself is dead and buried, a physical person of the past.
+Many people today believe that Jesus did not bodily rise from the dead.
+They preach that His ideals continue today, but He Himself is dead and buried, a physical person of the past.
 These people are not faithful to the teaching of the passage from 1 Peter.

 Where we have the death of Christ, we have the resurrection of Christ.
 Christ dying for our sins is inadequate, if, at the end of it all, it merely plops us into the grave.
 The death of Christ without the resurrection of Christ is a half gospel.